 Understanding Minnesota DUI Laws

 Driving under the influence (DUI), also called driving while impaired (DWI), is defined in Minnesota Statutes Section 169A.20.
 It occurs when a person operates, drives, or controls a motor vehicle while impaired by alcohol, a controlled substance, or other intoxicating substances.
-For alcohol-related offenses, the legal blood alcohol concentration (BAC) limit is 0.08% for most drivers, though lower limits apply for commercial and underage drivers.

-Key Penalties for a First-Time DUI Offense
+3 Key Penalties for a First-Time DUI Offense

-Criminal Penalties
+1. Criminal Penalties

-A standard first-time DUI is a 4th-degree DWI, a misdemeanor offense.
+A standard first time DUI is a 4th-degree DWI, a misdemeanor offense.
 The potential penalties include up to 90 days in jail and/or a fine of up to $1,000.
-While many first-time offenders don’t serve the full jail term, it is within the judge’s discretion depending on factors like BAC level or aggravating circumstances.
+While many first-time offenders don’t serve the full jail term, it is within the judge’s discretion, depending on factors like BAC level or aggravating circumstances.

-Administrative Penalties
+2. Administrative Penalties

 Administrative penalties are imposed by the Minnesota Department of Public Safety, separate from the criminal court.
 These include license revocation and vehicle-related consequences that begin soon after your arrest.
+For a first time DUI, the duration of this revocation typically depends on your blood alcohol level at the time of the stop, but the process moves quickly regardless of whether you have a prior record.

 - License revocation: A first offense typically leads to a 90-day license revocation (or 180 days if you refuse testing).